Annual Technical Report 2006 on Trademark Information Activities submitted by Japan (SCIT/ATR/TM/2006/JP)

 ①Dispatch of Experts

-Under the Japan International Cooperation Agency’s (JICA) scheme, the JPO sent 2 expert officials to the National Office of Intellectual Property (NOIP) and 1 expert official to the Directorate General of Intellectual Property Rights (DGIPR) as long-term experts.
-The JPO also sent 1 short-term expert official to the DGIPR to provide advice and guidance in establishing the trademark examination standard.
+Under the Japan International Cooperation Agency’s (JICA) scheme, the JPO sent an official as a long-term expert to the National Office of Intellectual Property of Viet Nam (NOIP) and an official to the Directorate General of Intellectual Property Rights, Ministry of Law and Human Rights, Government of Indonesia (DGIPR) as a long-term expert.
+The JPO also sent 3 officials as short-term experts to the NOIP.
+The JPO sent an official as a short-term expert to the DGIPR to provide advice and guidance in establishing the trademark examination standard.

 ②Modernization of Intellectual Property Administration